hadyelzayady/hadyelzayady/README.md

-## 📦 Full-stack by title, systems-thinker by mindset — Hady Elzayady
+## 📦 Full-stack by title, systems-thinker by mindset

 I’m a **full-stack software engineer** with professional experience building scalable, production-grade applications across the stack.